 Bitcoin has come a long way from its early origins as the currency-of-choice for cybercriminals, but it’s also got a long way to go before it can be truly considered mainstream.
 The fact that it is decentralized and makes it easier to elude authorities has made digital currencies a popular tool for soliciting donations among neo-Nazis, for example.

-The people using bitcoin also tend to be younger and male: Close to 97% of the people engaging with the bitcoin community online identify as male, according to Coin Dance, which compiles statistics about the digital currency industry.
-A large majority of the people also tend to be between the ages of 25 and 44.
+The people using bitcoin also possibly tend to be younger and male, according data compiled by Coin Dance.
 Some critics have argued that bitcoin ownership’s homogeneity is another sign that it’s an asset bubble.